wtfzambo/subreddit-analytics/README.md

 2. Once the list is obtained, use [asyncpraw](https://github.com/praw-dev/asyncpraw) get pull data for each submission found, as well as all their comments.
 3. Perform some minor cleaning and persist said data in DuckDB.
 Why DuckDB?
 Because I wanted to try it.
 Also it makes handling upserts more convenient to  w.r.t. parquet files stashed somewhere.
 4. Take the 2 tables stored in DuckDB and upload them to BigQuery.
-5. Use dbt to model this data and perform some poor man's NLP shenanigans.
+5. Use dbt to model this data and perform some NLP shenanigans.
 6. ????
 7. Profit.